Appalachian Regional Healthcare Psychology Internship

 The Appalachian Regional Healthcare (ARH) Psychiatric Center is a one hundred bed, adult, private, nonprofit psychiatric facility dedicated to serving the inpatient mental health needs of adults within a twenty-one county region located in Eastern Kentucky.
 This facility provides access to a variety of mental health workers, including licensed clinical psychologists, licensed psychological associates, psychiatrists, social workers, occupational and recreational/activity therapists, psychiatric nurses, and case coordinators.
 Opportunities to interact with family practice physicians, medical residents, pharmacists, clinical dietitians, and other health care workers are also available on a regular basis.
 The ability to interact with other disciplines and function as part of a multidisciplinary team is critical in this facility, where each team meets frequently to assess patient progress toward treatment goals.

 While functioning in the hospital environment, interns gain experience in working with individuals having serious psychiatric disorders.
 At this facility, interns receive training and experience in clinical interviewing, brief psychological screening, psychological assessment, treatment planning, individual therapy, and group therapy.
 Interns complete portions of this rotation on one or more of the four units contained within the hospital.
 Dependent upon interest and availability, interns may also participate in a number of other activities.
-These might include supervision of practicum students, (when available), participation in hospital committee meetings, medical center consultation (the ARH Psychiatric Center is adjacent to the ARH Regional Medical Center complex), development of educational/training programs for staff, formulating behavioral modification plans, observing or participating in legal proceedings for involuntary commitments or forced treatment, and/or evaluation of treatment programming.
+These might include supervision of practicum students, (when available), participation in hospital committee meetings, development of educational/training programs for staff, formulating behavioral modification plans, observing or participating in legal proceedings for involuntary commitments or forced treatment, and/or evaluation of treatment programming.
 Interns are also provided with the opportunity to observe and participate in competency evaluations for mentally ill persons facing legal charges.

 ARH Bariatric Clinic